 Tennessee also separately generally prohibits anyone convicted of a felony from possessing a handgun.7

 Tennessee prohibits juveniles (persons under age 18) from knowingly possessing a handgun.8

-- convicted of stalking;9
+- has been convicted of stalking;10

-- addicted to alcohol
+- is addicted to alcohol

-- found by a court, board, commission, or other lawful authority to be a danger to self or others, or to lack the mental capacity to contract or manage their own affairs, as a result of their mental condition or illness
+- has been found by a court, board, commission, or other lawful authority to be a danger to self or others, or to lack the mental capacity to contract or manage their own affairs, as a result of their mental condition or illness

 For information on the background check process used to enforce these prohibitions, see the Tennessee Background Check Procedures section.